 You can claim back any work expenses that HMRC consider to be allowable for tax relief.
 Including:

-Capital expenses — for example if you buy a laptop that you use only for work, you can claim back on that purchase
+– Capital expenses, for example if you buy a laptop that you use only for work, then you can claim back on that purchase

 A subcontractor can be either a firm or an individual person who carries out work for a company as part of a larger overall project.
 Subcontractors get paid by contractors for the work that they do and are eligible for a CIS subcontractor tax return.